 Submission Deadline: 30 September 2019

-IEEE Access invites manuscript submissions in the area of 5G and Beyond Mobile Wireless Communications Enabling Intelligent Mobility.
+IEEE Access invites manuscript submissions in the area of Millimeter-Wave Communications: New Research Trends and Challenges.

 The topics of interest include, but are not limited to: